 Ebola Virus Information for Lab Professionals

-The Wisconsin State Laboratory of Hygiene (WSLH) can perform the RT-PCR test for Ebola virus.
-This is the same test being performed by more than 40 state and local public health laboratories and the CDC.
+The Wisconsin State Laboratory of Hygiene (WSLH) can perform a RT-PCR test for Ebola virus.

 Wisconsin Division of Public Health